 On my first visit to Istanbul, we didn’t quite match for all the wrong reasons and I’ve made my complaints.
-But despite the not so friendly experience I was amazed by the city itself.
+But despite the not so friendly experience, I was amazed by the city itself.
 I have a thing for cities with a waterfront.
 I see it as the perfect escape zone when you want to take a break from the hectic city life and pity that I don’t get to experience it here in Tehran where it’s most needed.

 Hagia Sophia was never meant to be a mosque.
 It was actually the most glorious cathedral of its time.
 But you can’t deny the fact that it was turned into a mosque for around 500 years!
 It’s currently a museum, but there’s something extremely unique to this place that you won’t find elsewhere.
-I’ve seem my fair share ex-mosque churches and the other way around, but the visibility of the interference of both faiths has never been so vivid.
+I’ve seen my fair share ex-mosque churches and the other way around, but the visibility of the interference of both faiths has never been so vivid.
 Here you can really see the collide of both religions in one place and it’s absolutely breathtaking.
 Let’s not forget that here you’ll see one of the biggest domes in the entire world which is basically an architectural genius!

 Sultanahmet (The Blue Mosque)

-Facing Hagia Sofia and one of the most famous attractions, the Blue Mosque has good reasons to be on top of every visitors list in Istanbul.
-The mosque is famous for its blue iznik tiles, hence why it’s called The Blue Mosque.
+Facing Hagia Sofia and one of the most famous attractions, the Blue Mosque has good reasons to be on top of every visitor’s list in Istanbul.
+The mosque is famous for its blue Iznik tiles, hence why it’s called The Blue Mosque.
 It’s also the only mosque with six minarets.
 The interior of the mosque is so exquisite and lavishing that it would be a crime to leave it unvisited!

 A dominant monumental example of classical Ottoman architecture, the Soleymaniye mosque doesn’t end with only a place of worship.
 Additional facilities such as a bath, kitchen, madrassah and others made sure the needs of believers were all provided.
 It’s a bit of a hike to get up there but Suleymaniye mosque affords one of the most charming views of the Bosphorus, one that’s definitely worth the go.